ArturoDent/find-and-transform/README.md

     }
 },

-// perform a search/replace in the Search Panel, optionally in current file/folder/workspace
+// perform a search/replace using the Search Panel, optionally in current file/folder/workspace/etc.

 "runInSearchPanel": {                  // use this as first part of command name in keybindings

-	"removeDigits": {                // the second part of the command name in keybindings "title": "Remove digits from Art....",
+	"removeDigits": {                           // used in the keybindingsso no spaces allowed "title": "Remove digits from Art....",
 		"find": "^Arturo\\d+",   			            // double-escaped
 		"replace": "",
 		"triggerSearch": "true",
 		"isRegex": true